emicklei/critter/README.md

 	# proxy.host is the binding address for the http listen sockets
 	proxy.host=localhost
 	proxy.port=8888

+	# forward proxy is the proxy that is used to make the outgoing connection.
+	forward.http.proxy=
+	forward.https.proxy=
+	forward.no.proxy=

 	# access to the traffic manager (GUI and REST)
 	traffic.port=8877